TheKessler0/Discord-Bot/README.md

 {
 	"token":           "", //the bots application token
-	"guildId":         "", //ID of the server (aka guild in the code) "reportChannelId": "", //ID of the channel reports-threads should go "verifyChannelId": "", //ID of the channel verify-threads should go "jailChannelId":   "", //ID of Jail, for jailed to verify "modRoleID":       "", //ID of role that should see report-tickets "superModRoleId":  "", //ID of role that should see verification-tickets "mutedRoleId":     ""  //ID of jailed-role
+	"guildId":         "", //ID of the server (aka guild in the code) "channelIds.report": "", //ID of the channel reports-threads should go "channelIds.verify": "", //ID of the channel verify-threads should go "channelIds.jail":   "", //ID of Jail, for jailed to verify "roleIds.normMod":       "", //ID of role that should see report-tickets "roleIds.seniorMod":  "", //ID of role that should see verification-tickets "roleIds.muted":     ""  //ID of jailed-role
 }